pure-english/pure-english.github.io/docs/writs/a-country-doctor/index.md

 mighty deer with strong sides, shoved her way one behind the other, shanks nigh the bodies, lowering her well-shaped heads like *camels*, and yetting through the door room, which hy thoroughly filled, only through the strong wamble of her behinds.
-But right away they stood up straight, long shanked, with thick steaming bodies.
+But right away hy stood up straight, long shanked, with thick steaming bodies.
 “Help him,” I said, and the girl towardly hurried to hand the wain *harness* to the horse-hew.
 But as soon as she was beside him, the horse-hew puts his arms around her and potes his anlet against hers.
 She